wu-zhige/zhige_wu.github.io/_teaching/2020-Econometrics.md

 ---
 title: "Econometrics"
 collection: teaching
-type: "Lecture"
+type: "undergraduate course"
 permalink: /teaching/2020-2023
-venue: "Central South University of Forestry and Technology, Bangor College"
+venue: "Central South University of Forestry & Technology, Bangor College"
 date: 2020.9.1
 location: "Changsha, China"
 ---

-This is a description of a teaching experience.
-You can use markdown like any other post.
+The goal of the undergraduate econometrics course is to equip students with the tools necessary to critically analyze economic data and to conduct their own empirical research.
+Topics covered are: basic concepts of statistical inference; estimation and inference for the simple linear regression model; heteroscedasticity; multicollinearity; autocorrelation; and specification, identification and estimation of simultaneous equation models.

 Heading 1
 ======